dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 If your queries return just a few results, then you probably don't have to worry about this.
 However, if your query might return large numbers of rows, it's worth giving thought to streaming instead of buffering.

 > [!NOTE]
-> Avoid using <xref:System.Linq.Enumerable.ToList%2A> or <xref:System.Linq.Enumerable.ToArray%2A> if you intend to use another LINQ operator on the result - this will needlessly buffer all results into memory.
-Use <xref:System.Linq.Enumerable.AsEnumerable%2A> instead.
+> Avoid using <xref:System.Linq.Enumerable.ToList*> or <xref:System.Linq.Enumerable.ToArray*> if you intend to use another LINQ operator on the result - this will needlessly buffer all results into memory.
+Use <xref:System.Linq.Enumerable.AsEnumerable*> instead.

 ### Internal buffering by EF